 - We believe that the church is called to worship God and to support those who participate in its life as they grow in faith.

 The Bible is vital to our faith and life.
-A collection of sixty-six books, thirty-nine in the Old Testament (or Hebrew Bible), and twenty-seven in the New Testament written over a one-thousand-year period in three languages … Hebrew, Aramaic (the language Jesus spoke), and Greek, the Bible is the story of the one God, who stands in a covenant relationship with the people of God.
+A collection of sixty-six books, thirty-nine in the Old Testament (or Hebrew Bible), and twenty-seven in the New Testament written over a one-thousand-year period in three languages … Hebrew, Aramaic (the language Jesus spoke), and Greek, the Bible is one story of the God who stands in a covenant relationship with the people of God.

 Christian faith is, in part, a matter of hoping.
 We believe in and trust the Lord of the future, and we lean into the future that God has promised.
 God goes before us, beckoning us into the new world that is already being created, calling us to join in the challenging work of fashioning it.